 Hang some party decorations.

 She sheds are pretty and girly and pretty girly.
 Hanging some Talking Tables honeycomb baubles and a collection of vintage lamp shapes from the roof wasn’t enough.
 Why hello there Etsy.
-One crochet garland and tassel garland later and the she shed is starting to take shape.
+One crochet garland and tassel garland later and my she shed is starting to take shape.

 Somewhere to sit.